Xep51/Opensnap-Extended/README.md

     cp /etc/opensnap/* ~/.config/opensnap/

 You can now edit the configuration files in `~/.config/opensnap/`.
 Make sure to restart opensnap for it to see the new configuration directory.

+If you are using window borders, set the `WINDOW_BORDERS` variable in the config to the value specified in `border.Width` in `themerc`.

 How can I use it?
 -----------------